 Childhood trauma is any experience that is very frightening or dangerous.
 The impact of trauma can be immediate, causing significant distress and behavioral changes, but it can also be long-lasting.
 Adults who experienced trauma as children are at a greater risk for a number of physical health conditions and mental illnesses, including post-traumatic stress disorder.
 Any diagnosis of mental illness in adults should include screening for trauma so that past events can be processed and faced during treatment.

 Childhood trauma is a dangerous or frightening event that a child between the ages of infancy and 18 years of age experiences personally or witnesses.
 Trauma evokes strong, negative emotions as well as a physical response.
 It triggers the natural fight-or-flight response, which causes a person to either fight back or run away as a survival mechanism.

 A trauma does not necessarily cause lasting effects.
 In some children, though, the impact of one or more traumatic experiences can lead to child traumatic stress.
 This is a persistent reaction to the traumas that may include emotional distress, depression, anxiety, changes in behavior, difficulty developing healthy relationships, developmental issues, and physical symptoms like weight loss or pain.
-The repercussions can last for years and increase the risk of problems later in life, such as substance abuse or other risky behaviors.
+The repercussions can last for years and increase the risk of problems later in life.

 Types of Childhood Trauma

 The perception of trauma is subjective, and it can be anything that is frightening or poses a danger to a child or to someone he or she cares about.
 But, there are some more common types or categories of experiences that are often traumatic for children, including:

 - Community violence and terrorism

 - Sudden loss of a loved one

 - Life-threatening illnesses or accidents